Winter Tire FAQs

 Are Winter Tires Expensive?

-While it may feel like an extra purchase, buying winter tires can actually save you money in the long run.
-Using winter tires allows you to preserve the life of your summer or all-season tires, because tires do not wear out while they are stored in the garage.
-With proper use and maintenance, winter tires can last multiple winters, which is more time that you are preserving your warm weather tires.
-This means your summer tires have more tread life for the rest of the year and that saves you money.
+While it may feel like an extra purchase, buying winter tires can save you money in the long run.
+With proper use and maintenance, winter tires can last multiple winters and allow you to preserve the life of your summer or all-season tires.
+Your warm-weather tires will not wear out while they are stored in the garage; this means your summer tires have more tread life for the rest of the year and that saves you money.

 - High Performance Winter Tires